The Tale of Two Bad Mice: Development and publication

 On February 25 Warne sent plaster food and miniature furniture from Hamleys, a London toy shop.
 On April 20 the photographs of the doll's house were delivered, and at the end of May Potter wrote to Warne that eighteen of the mouse drawings were complete, and the remainder were in progress.
 By the middle of June proofs of the text had arrived, and after a few corrections, Potter wrote on June 28 that she was satisfied with the alterations.
 Proofs of the illustrations were delivered, and Potter was satisfied with them.
 In September 1904 20,000 copies of the book were published in two different bindings - one in paper boards and the other in a deluxe binding designed by Potter.
 The book was dedicated to Winifred Warne, "the girl who had the doll's house".

 In the frontispiece, Hunca Munca watches as Tom Thumb smashes the plaster food.

-Two Bad Mice reflects Potter's deepening happiness in her professional and personal relationship with Norman Warne and her delight in trouncing the rigors and strictures of middle class domesticity.
-For all the destruction the mice wreak, it is miniaturized and thus more amusing than serious.
-Potter enjoyed developing a tale that gave her the vicarious thrill of the sort of improper behaviour she would never have entertained in real life.
+Two Bad Mice can be read as reflecting Beatrix Potter's increasing satisfaction in both her professional life and her personal relationship with Norman Warne, as well as a subtle response to the constraints of middle-class domestic norms.
+Although the mice can cause considerable destruction, its miniature scale renders it more playful than consequential.
+The narrative also suggests Potter's interest in exploring forms of improper behavior in a controlled, fictional context, allowing a degree of imaginative engagement without direct real-world transgression.

 In the summer of 1905 Hunca Munca died after falling from a chandelier while playing with Potter.
 She wrote to Warne on July 21: "I have made a little doll of poor Hunca Munca.
 I cannot forgive myself for letting her tumble.
 I do so miss her.
 She fell off the chandelier; she managed to stagger up the staircase into your little house, but she died in my hand about ten minutes after.
 I think if I had broken my own neck it would have saved a deal of trouble."

 Between 1907 and 1912 Potter wrote miniature letters to children as from characters in her books.
 The letters reveal more about their characters and their doings.
 Though many were probably lost or destroyed, a few are extant from the characters in Two Bad Mice.
 In one, Jane Dollcook has broken the soup tureen and both her legs; in another, Tom Thumb writes to Lucinda asking her to spare a feather bed which she regrets she cannot send because the one he stole was never replaced.
 Tom Thumb and Hunca Munca have nine children and the parents need another kettle for boiling water.
 Hunca Munca is apparently not a very conscientious housekeeper because Lucinda complains of dust on the mantlepiece.

 In 1971, Hunca Munca and Tom Thumb appeared in a segment of the Royal Ballet film The Tales of Beatrix Potter, and, in 1995, the tale was adapted to animation and telecast on the BBC anthology series The World of Peter Rabbit and Friends.